lukeylias/sa11y/README.md

 TO-DO

-1.
-2.
-3.
-4. Find the best way to add videos (external link vs embeding)
+    Fix images on mobile size
-5. Character limit for optimal reading?
+    Character limit for optimal reading?
-6. Collect links and resources.
+    Collect links and resources.
-7. Fix hero break points (should be two)
+    Fix hero break points (should be two)